jatinS-dev/jatinS-dev/README.md

 <h1> About </h1>

  <p> Hey there!
-I am Jatin! 🚀 I am a Researcher and Open Source Expert.👩‍💻
+I am Jatin! 🚀 I am a Open Source Enthusiast👩‍💻
      Open source and Communities is my strength and you'll find me exploring every thing around it!🔎 I also enjoy creating stuffs- projects, written content, models, etc. as it gives me an outlet to convey my ideas and share my insights!
 Making meaningful connections is truly my raison d'être, hence I enjoy public speaking, networking, helping out folks in my leisure time and community building.🤝
      As a Tech-Savvy I am passionate about crafting my Tech Stacks, thereby constructing reliable and effective projects to simplify everyday life.💡